 The largest public park in Seattle has a stimulating name.
 The Discovery Park is situated on the shores of Puget Sound.
 The icon of this park is the lighthouse located on the West Point.
 Ask in the Visitor Center for directions.

 For those who love walking, follow the Discovery Park Loop Trail.
-Visiting this park gives you a great opportunity to enjoy the presence of the wildlife while still staying close to the city.
+Visiting this park gives you a great opportunity to enjoy the presence of wildlife while still staying close to the city.

 Admission is free.